luizbgomide/EclipsePhase2e-ptbr/src/SUPP/02-CO/02/01-morph-types.md

 ## Infomorphs

 Infomorphs are digital-only forms — they lack a physical body.
 They are software mind-states on which living egos are run, though they may be limited by the capabilities of the hardware that supports them.
-Rules for infomorphs can be found on ▶252, EP2.
+Rules for [infomorphs](../../../13/08-infomorphs.md) can be found on _EP2_.

 ## Core Morphs